 Firstly, you can do nothing and simply start paying off the loan.

 This is probably the simplest option as you don’t need to do anything but increase the repayments you make each month.

 But if you don’t want to do this, you could ask your lender to extend the period.

 When the market is competitive and lenders are hungry for business, you’ll find that most will try to keep their customers happy, but currently, APRA is restricting the percentage of interest-only loans lenders are giving to property investors.

 Another option is to refinance the loan with another lender, which, as well as providing a new interest-only period, could save you money.

-As always it’s best to talk with your trusted broker before doing anything.
+As always it’s best to consult an investment savvy mortgage broker before doing anything.

 Subscribe & don’t miss a single episode of Michael Yardney’s podcast

 Hear Michael & a select panel of guest experts discuss property investment, success & money related topics.
 Subscribe now, whether you're on an Apple or Android handset.